timswiggers/parallelismdistribution-p2psystem/readme.txt

 -   Separate client and vault in separate processes.
 (Client does not have interaction with own vault anyway) The vault should be accessible at all times when machine is running.
 (Run as a background process)
 -   Further try to reuse the MessageDigest instances.
+-   Select a peer (when putting files) based on the available disk space (instead of the least number of files).

 Conventions in code functionality: